Halesowen Abbey: Diet

 The commentary on the Rule of St Augustine recommends: "Subdue the flesh by fasting and abstinence from food and drink as much as your health permits."
 In addition, it urges "let distribution of food and clothing be made by your superior".
 As well as the Friday fast ordained for all believers, a 1464 bull of Pope Pius II obliged Premonstratensians to fast on Wednesdays and Saturdays, throughout Advent and for an extended Lenten period from Septuagesima to Easter.
 This meant that canons were to eat a meat-free diet most days of the year, so it not surprising that they stoutly defended their fishing rights.
 Food often became a point of contention and a focus of grumbling.
 The first extant report by Redman on Halesowen, dated 1478, found the canons complaining about the abbey's bread, which was said to insufficienti, non de frumento sed alliis granis confecto, ministris altaris Christi minus congruo et inhonesto: "inadequate, not made of wheat but produced from other grains, unsuitable for ministers of the altar of Christ and shameful."
 The canons seem to have associated the bread they were offered with that consumed by and distributed to the poor.
 The Rule condemned murmuring but Redman thought the complaints justified and ordered that the baking of bread be improved and reformed.
-Ten years later he noted that the convent was using twenty modii (about 180 litres) of wheat and winter wheat each week to make its bread.
-As it was also using 60 animals a year for beef, 40 for mutton, 30 for pork and 24 for veal, although these large quantities must include an allowance for the many guests.
-An inventory made after the death of Abbot Thomas Bridge in 1505 found that at "Usmore" grange there were eight oxen waiting for the cellarer and four fat beefs for the abbey kitchen.
-It seems unlikely the canons of Halesowen were underfed.
+Ten years later, he noted that the convent was using twenty modii (about 180 litres) of wheat and winter wheat each week to make its bread.
+As it was also using 60 animals a year for beef, 40 for mutton, 30 for pork, and 24 for veal, although these large quantities must include an allowance for the many guests.
+An inventory made after the death of Abbot Thomas Bridge in 1505 found that at "Usmore" grange, eight oxen were waiting for the cellarer and four fat beefs for the abbey kitchen.
+It seems unlikely that the canons of Halesowen were underfed.